verrazzano/verrazzano-operator/README.md

 # Verrazzano Operator

-The Verrazzano Operator is the Kubernetes operator that runs in the Verrazzano Management Cluster, watches local custom resource definitionss for models/bindings, and launches micro operators into Verrazzano Managed Clusters.
+The Verrazzano Operator is the Kubernetes operator that runs in the Verrazzano Management Cluster, watches local custom resource definitions for models/bindings, and launches micro operators into Verrazzano Managed Clusters.

 ## Project Status

 Current functionality:
-- Learns about Managed Clusters through a `VerrazzanoManagedCluster` custom resource, and creates Kubernetes clients and watchers to those clusters.
+- Learns about Managed Clusters through a `VerrazzanoManagedCluster` custom resource, and then creates Kubernetes clients and watchers for those clusters.
 - Watches the local Kubernetes cluster for `VerrazzanoModel` and `VerrazzanoBinding` custom resources.
 - A `VerrazzanoModel`/`VerrazzanoBinding` pair describes a Verrazzano application and defines which application components should be installed on which VerrazzanoManagedCluster.
 - On creation or update of a `VerrazzanoModel`/`VerrazzanoBinding` pair, the Verrazzano Operator launches:
-  - Into the Management Cluster:
   - A Verrazzano Monitoring instance.
-  - Into the Managed Cluster for each "component":
   - Custom resources which instruct the various Verrazzano micro-operators about work required to deploy the components.
   - Agents forwaring logs and metrics to the Verrazzanoe Monitoring Instance.

 - On deletion of a `VerrazzanoBinding`, deletes all related resources deployed above.
 - On updates to the Managed Cluster's objects (deployments, micro-operator custom resources)